glotzerlab/signac/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature
 - [ ] Breaking change<sup>1</sup>

-This pull request is based on
-- [ ] *master*, because it is a regular bug fix, new feature, or an update to the documentation.
-- [ ] The latest release tag, because it is a hot-fix that should be released **as soon as possible**.

 <sup>1</sup>The change breaks (or has the potential to break) existing functionality.

 ## Checklist: